Objective

 Benefits

-This research will support SERDP’s mission to reduce the DoD’s liabilities by developing sustainable, cost-effective technologies for expedited site cleanup and closure by proposing a treatment train that can remove and degrade PFAAs and co-contaminants in groundwater.
-This coupling approach allows for the treatment of contaminant concentrations from parts per trillion (ppt) to parts per million (ppm) levels and requires low energy consumption with no sorbent regeneration and PFAA waste generation.
-The project will prove the treatment effectiveness of the individual processes and the coupled processes.
-It is also important to note that the treatment train involves EO destruction on site, therefore it avoids off-site treatment (i.e., incineration).
-(Anticipated Project Completion - 01/2021)
+This research supports the mission to reduce the environmental liabilities by developing sustainable, cost-effective technologies for expedited site cleanup and closure by proposing a treatment train that can remove and degrade PFAS and co-chemicals of concern in groundwater.
+This coupling approach allows for the treatment of impacted concentrations from parts per trillion to parts per million levels and requires low energy consumption with no sorbent regeneration and PFAA waste generation.
+The project demonstrates the treatment effectiveness of the individual processes and the coupled processes.
+It is also important to note that this treatment train involves ECO destruction on site, thereby avoiding off-site transportation and disposal of PFAS-laden wastes.
+(Project Completion - 2022)

 Publications